-Figure 2: 24 hour rolling means for PM10 at Lochgelly, Auchtertool, Donibristle and the first AHER deployment.
+Figure 2: 24 hour rolling means for PM10 at Lochgelly, Auchtertool, Donibristle and the AHER deployments.
 Line graphs with dotted lines represent mean values based on less than 24 hours of data collection.

-Figure 3: 24 hour rolling means for PM2.5 at Lochgelly, Auchtertool, Donibristle and the first AHER deployment.
+Figure 3: 24 hour rolling means for PM2.5 at Lochgelly, Auchtertool, Donibristle and the AHER deployments.
 Line graphs with dotted lines represent mean values based on less than 24 hours of data collection.
+Some data may be obscured by other line graphs.